FuelLabs/fuel-docs/src/quickstart/frontend.md

-# Create a Frontend to Interact with Contract
+# Building a Frontend to Interact With Your Contract

 To build out our frontend application, we'll do the following: